reeco-framework/reeco-annotation-schema/schema/README.md

 **mandatory**: N

 List of components that are related to this one.
-Use a subproperty when applicable.

 Example: